jantongiovanni/Twitter/README.md

 - [ ] Pulling down the profile page should blur and resize the header image.
 (2pts)

 The following **additional** features are implemented:
+When user taps to compose a tweet, text field initializes to empty instead of placeholder "What's Happening"

 - [ ] List anything else that you can get done to improve the app functionality!